 I figured I would start my own adventure in muffin-top baking with these Lemon Blueberry Muffin Tops ~ which are inspired by those Lemon Blueberry Cheesecake Muffin Tops with a streusel topping.

-These Lemon Blueberry Muffin Tops are gluten free and lactose free ~ but not taste free.
+These Lemon Blueberry Muffin Tops are gluten free and lactose free ~ but not taste free, and are made with the following 13 ingredients:

 I made these muffins with a combination of gluten free all-purpose flour and almond flour.
 I also used coconut milk and coconut oil, but if coconut isn’t your thing, then you can substitute vegan butter or regular butter.